Electoral Act 1993

 1. a New Zealand citizen; or

-1. a permanent resident of New Zealand; and
+1. a resident for electoral purposes; and

 2. that person has at some time resided continuously in New Zealand for a period of not less than 1 year; and